Scanning Color Negative Film

 How film records light

-Color negative film is not logarithmic, nor does it have a contrasty S-shaped response curve.
-Negative film reacts to light linearly.
-It records a flat and very low contrast image, it does not compress highlights nor add contrast by crushing shadows.
+Color negative film reacts to light linearly.
+It is not logarithmic, nor does it have a contrasty S-shaped response curve.
+It records a flat and very low contrast image.
+It does not compress highlights or add contrast by crushing shadows.
 Slide film, movie print film, and photo print paper all produce a higher contrast image.
 A negative needs to be either printed onto photographic paper or a scan can be processed with a tone curve to get the desired contrast in the final image.

 When developed, the more light that hit the film the darker it will be.
 The amount of light the film blocks is measured as density.
 Density is calculated as: